 After you have made a connection to the WAP service, you can start browsing its WAP pages.
 The function of the phone keys may vary in different WAP services.

 Follow the text guides on the phone display.
 For more information, contact your WAP service provider.

-Note that if GPRS is selected as the data bearer, the indicator G is shown on the top left of the display during browsing.
-If you receive or make a call during a GPRS connection, the indicator $\overleftarrow{\mathbf{R}}$ will be shown on the top right of the display to indicate that the GPRS connection is on hold.
+Note that if GPRS is selected as the data bearer, the indicator is shown on the top left of the display during browsing.
+If you receive a call or a text message, or make a call during a GPRS connection, the indicator will be shown on the top right of the display to indicate that the GPRS connection is suspended (on hold).